3. Sections¶

 |

-This is a COMDAT group.
+GRP_COMDATThis is a COMDAT group.
 It may duplicate another COMDAT group in another object file, where duplication is defined as having the same group signature.
 In such cases, only one of the duplicate groups may be retained by the linker, and the members of the remaining groups must be discarded.

-All bits included in this mask are reserved for operating system-specific semantics.
+GRP_MASKOSAll bits included in this mask are reserved for operating system-specific semantics.

-All bits included in this mask are reserved for processor-specific semantics.
+GRP_MASKPROCAll bits included in this mask are reserved for processor-specific semantics.
 If meanings are specified, the psABI supplement explains them.

-The section header indices in the SHT_GROUP
+The section header indices in the SHT_GROUP section

 identify the sections that make up the group.
 Each such section

-flag set in its sh_flags
+must have the SHF_GROUP flag set in its sh_flags

 section header member.
 If the linker decides to remove the section